NCOA offers advice for how to get your medications during the coronavirus pandemic, as well as ways to find help to afford them.

 Avoid the pharmacy, if possible

 Due to social distancing, shelter-at-home restrictions, and quarantines, you should avoid going to the pharmacy.
-This is especially true if you have ongoing health conditions like heart disease, diabetes, and lung disease that place you at high risk for complications if you become infected with the coronavirus.
+This is especially true if you have ongoing health conditions like heart disease, diabetes, and lung disease that place you at high risk for complications if you become infected with the COVID-19.
 If you need to consult with your health care team about a refill, give them a call rather than going to their office.

 Choose pick-up/delivery options